ilhamfathoni2/boilerplate-reactjs/README.md

 Welcome to the Boilerplate React.JS, a comprehensive starter template designed to accelerate your React project development.
 This boilerplate comes packed with essential features to streamline your workflow, providing you with a solid foundation to build powerful and visually appealing applications.

+### Live Preview
+You can access the live preview of this boilerplate by following this link: [React.Js Boilerplate Live Preview](https://boilerplate-reactjs.vercel.app/)

 ## Table of Contents

 - [Boilerplate React.Js](#project-name)